curvedspace/AvaloniaPlaySolution/README.md

 Here is the output.
 The DataContext gets set I can see in the debugger that DataRecord object is as expected.
 Other bindings to a TextBox and DatePicker work as expected, just not the ComboBox.

-MainWindow: DataContext has been set.
+MainWindow: DataContext has been set.<br>
-MainWindow: MyComboBox Name = MyComboBox
+MainWindow: MyComboBox Name = MyComboBox <br>
-MainWindow: MyComboBox SelectedItem is NULL
+MainWindow: MyComboBox SelectedItem is NULL <br>
-MainWindowViewModel: MyRecord.MyCodeTable = Item 2
+MainWindowViewModel: MyRecord.MyCodeTable = Item 2 <br>
-App: DataContext has been set.
+App: DataContext has been set. <br>
-App: MyComboBox Name = MyComboBox
+App: MyComboBox Name = MyComboBox <br>
-MainWindow: MyComboBox SelectedItem is NULL
+MainWindow: MyComboBox SelectedItem is NULL <br>